p1nkun1c0rns/awesomeness/README.md

 - [Mizu](https://github.com/up9inc/mizu) - API traffic viewer for Kubernetes enabling you to view all API communication between microservices.
 - [Nova](https://github.com/FairwindsOps/Nova) - Nova scans your cluster for installed Helm charts, then cross-checks them against all known Helm repositories.
 - [Datree](https://github.com/datreeio/datree) - Datree is a CLI tool that supports Kubernetes admins in their roles by preventing developers from making errors in Kubernetes configurations.
+- [kubepug](https://github.com/rikatz/kubepug) - Verifies the current kubernetes cluster or input files checking whether exists objects in this deprecated API Versions, allowing the user to check before migrating

 ## GitOps